-You may contact the courts for official court records or the courts public records officers for administrative records
+Contact the courts for official court records or make a request to the courts public records officers for administrative records

 Chapter 42.56 RCW, the Public Records Act, requires each agency to make available for inspection and copying nonexempt 'public records' in accordance with published rules.
 Pierce County adopted Chapter 2.04 PCC, Public Records Inspection and Copying Procedures, for implementing the public records act.